is email secure

 Other security layers

-Alternatively, you can add two-factor authentication, multi-factor authentication, VPNs for public networks, file encryption programs, or attempt to password-protect attachments.
+Alternatively, you can add a second layer of password protection: two-factor authentication, multi-factor authentication, VPNs for public networks, file encryption programs, or attempt to password-protect attachments.

-You can implement stricter security measures across your email platforms and enforce strong password rules throughout your organization.
+You can implement stricter security measures across your email client and enforce strong password rules throughout your organization.

 But these protections only secure access to the email account, not the sensitive content that leaves it and hackers know well how to bypass these measures as well.